Things to do in Faro

 23. Karting Algarve

-Just outside, Faro is a great place to visit with older children.
-You’ll drive a fun circuit with three different go-kart tracks at Karting Almancil Family Park.
-The activities are suitable for kids three years and older.
-Courses are designed for specific ages and levels of experience.
+Just outside Faro, Karting Almancil Family Park is a great place to visit with older children.
+Here, you’ll drive a fun circuit with three different go-kart tracks.
+The activities are suitable for kids three years and older, and the courses are designed for specific ages and levels of experience.

 24. Play Golf (or minigolf!)

 Golfers love the Algarve, and many golf courses are nearby Faro.
 Some recommendations are San Lorenzo Golf Course, Quinta do Lago, Vale do Lobo, and Golf Vilamoura.
-Are you travelling with young children?
-Then, it’s fun to visit the MiniGolf Adventure Park in Albufeira.
+If you are travelling with young children, visiting the MiniGolf Adventure Park in Albufeira is fun.

 Excursions and tours from Faro

-There are many fun things to do in Faro, but you can also enjoy many excursions in the surrounding area.
+There are many Faro things to do, but you can also enjoy many excursions in the surrounding area.
 Faro is centrally located, and as it’s the largest city along the Algarve coast, you can expect many tour operators offering excursions.
 Let’s take a look at some popular ones.
 Several group excursions exist, but a private tour is also an option.

 25. The Benagil Caves at the Algarve coastline

 You can also book boat tickets on the spot, but you might have to wait a while before visiting the caves.
 If you book a tour from Faro, the excursion will last around 3 to 6 hours, depending on the itinerary and whether you visit alternative beaches and places.
-It´s a favourite place to visit from Faro and only takes a few hours!
+It’s a favourite place to visit from Faro and only takes a few hours!
+Most tours will also stop at the incredibly beautiful Praia da Marinha.

 26. A buggy, quad or jeep tour

-A fun way to explore the surrounding areas of Faro is by taking a buggy, quad or jeep tour.
-This will be an exhilarating off-road in the Algarve countryside and a great way to explore stunning landscapes.
+A fun way to explore the surrounding areas of Faro is to take a buggy, quad, or jeep tour.
+This will be an exhilarating off-road experience in the Algarve countryside and a great way to see stunning landscapes.

 27. Wine tasting in the Algarve